Woahai321/soluify-telegram-copypaste-bot/ReadMe.md

     - **(3) Edit Profile:** Modify existing configuration profiles.
     - **(4) Help:** Access information about how to use the bot.
     - **(5) Exit:** Safely close the application with options to save or delete credentials.

 ---

+## 🛠 Troubleshooting

+### Common Issues

+1. **Error: `SessionPasswordNeededError`**
+   - **Solution:** This error occurs if your Telegram account has two-step verification enabled.
+The bot will prompt you to enter your password after you input the verification code.

+2. **Error: `FloodWaitError`**
+   - **Solution:** Telegram has rate limits to prevent spam.
+If you encounter this error, the bot will automatically wait for the required time before retrying.

+3. **Invalid API Credentials**
+   - **Solution:** Double-check your API ID and API Hash.
+Make sure they are correctly entered and that they match the credentials from your [Telegram account](https://my.telegram.org/apps).

+4. **No Messages Being Forwarded**
+   - **Solution:** Ensure that the source chat IDs and destination channel IDs are correctly configured.
+Also, check if the keywords and blacklist settings are correct.

+5. **Script Crashes or Unexpected Behavior**
+   - **Solution:** Check the `soluify.log` file for detailed error messages.
+This can help identify the root cause of the problem.

+---